Psalm 142:7 “Bring my soul out of prison, That I may praise Your name; The righteous shall surround me, For You shall deal bountifully with me.”

 5. Righteousness is always relevant.

 Daniel 6:5 “Then these men said, “We shall not find any charge against this Daniel unless we find it against him concerning the law of his God.”

-The satraps in Daniels day were grievous against him and sought to ruin him.
+The satraps in Daniels day were grieved against him and sought to ruin him.
 The only venue for attack was in regards to the righteousness by which he lived.
-The moral law is, was, and will always be relevant.
-It is reflective of God’s character and His character never changes.
-Daniel lived by the principles of God’s Word and the moral law (10 commandments), are the embodiment of those principles.
-How does an exile shine in the midst of darkness?——live in righteousness.
+The moral law is, was, and will always be relevant and Daniel lived by that standard.
+The moral law is reflective of God’s character and His character never changes.
+Daniel lived by the principles of God’s Word and the moral law (10 commandments), is the embodiment of those principles.
+How does an exile shine in the midst of darkness?——live by righteousness.

 The Kingdom of God is an everlasting kingdom….it will have no end.
-With the advent of a new Heaven and a new Earth, the only people who will remain are those who are citizens of this Holy roll call.
-Before God, all who have rejected His Kingdom have been alienated by virtue of sin and consequently judgement while the world is in a constant state of enmity before Him.
+When the end of the church age occurs the only people who will remain are those who are citizens of this Holy roll call.
+Before God, all who have rejected His Kingdom have been alienated by virtue of sin and consequently judgement, while the world is in a constant state of enmity before the Judge.
 As an alien is exiled from his homeland, so the world remains alienated from God—- unaware that they are being held captive by the deception of Satan.
-Pride is at the root of this scheme and the hope they have built in themselves will eventually be laid bare.
+Pride is at the root of this scheme and the hope they have built for themselves will eventually be exposed.

 Household of Faith